rust-embedded/discovery/f3discovery/src/11-usart/README.md

 Serial functionality then the `auxiliary` crate will set pin `PC4` as the TX line and pin `PC5` as the RX line.

+If you had previously connected the PC4 and PC4 pins in order to test the [loopback functionality](../10-serial-communication/loopbacks.md) in the previous section, make sure to remove that wire, or the upcoming serial communication will fail silently.

 Everything is already wired on the board so you don't need to wire anything yourself.
 You can move on to the [next section](send-a-single-byte.html).